Workers as Partners: a Theory of Responsible Firms in Labor Markets: A wage-posting model with responsible firms

 The steady-state equilibrium is determined by the four conditions discussed next.

-\paragraph{Unemployment condition} The proportion of unemployed workers is $u$, with the flow of workers into unemployment given by $\d (1-u)$.
-The flow of workers out of unemployment is $\l\bs{1-F(w^r)} u$.
-Equating the two flows yields the condition
+\paragraph{Unemployment condition} The proportion of unemployed workers is $u$, with the flow of workers into unemployment given by $\delta (1-u)$.
+The flow of workers out of unemployment is $\lambda \bs{1-F(w^r)} u$.
+Equating the two flows yields the unemployment rate

 with $F(w^r)=0$, since no firm will offer a wage below the reservation wage in equilibrium.